Do you or your son/daughter want to learn the piano or keyboard?

 Piano and keyboard lessons are available during the morning, afternoon or evening, and during school terms and school holidays.
 Online video lessons are available also.

 - Learning a musical instrument such as the piano can give a person a sense of achievement and develop self-confidence.

 - The piano is a social and versatile instrument.

 - Playing the piano develops fine motor skills and hand-eye coordination.

 - Playing the piano engages several areas of the brain at the same time, which helps to enhance thinking and problem-solving skills.

 Frequently Asked Questions

-Click or touch a question for more information about our music lessons.
+Click or touch a question for more information about music lessons.

 Can family members attend music lessons?

-Family members are welcome to attend lessons if they will occupy themselves quietly and respect studio property.
+Parents are welcome to attend lessons or drop their children off.
+Siblings are welcome to attend lessons if they will occupy themselves quietly in the designated area and respect studio property.